 After a couple days in a shallow dish of water my chitted potatoes sprouted long green shoots and roots.
 Now they are really ready to plant.
 I better get on it.
 Only question is how should I plant this bunch?
 I already have potatoes planted in wire-frames, root pouches and in the soil in my big back yard.
 Maybe it’s time to add spuds to the front oranmental garden?
 Will they be deer proof?
 Lets find out.

 PS If you have a dream let me know.
-Maybe you have a gardening secret I could share.
+I love all facts and fun about gardening.